plathanus-tech/django-apm/README.md

 Install the package using your favorite packaging tool: pip / poetry / pdm, etc.

-This package comes with two dependency groups:

-- The default, that contains the minimum required dependencies to operate.
-Install using: `django-apm`
-- The `celery` group, that contains the celery dependencies.
-Install using: `django-apm[celery]`.
-- The `restframework` group, that contains the `djangorestframework` dependencies.
-Install using: `django-apm[restframework]`
-- The `all` group, that contains all the above dependencies.
-Install using: `django-apm[all]`

 1.  **Add `djapm.apm.apps.ApmConfig` to `INSTALLED_APPS` in your django settings.**
     If you're going to use the `apm_api_view`: Don't forget to add `rest_framework` to your `INSTALLED_APPS`.
     It also requires the `django.contrib.sites` app installed.